nautobot/nautobot/docs/plugins/development.md

 ```

-The first line of the template instructs Django to extend the NetBox base template and inject our custom content within its `content` block.
+The first line of the template instructs Django to extend the Nautobot base template and inject our custom content within its `content` block.

 !!! note
     Django renders templates with its own custom [template language](https://docs.djangoproject.com/en/stable/topics/templates/#the-django-template-language).
 This is very similar to Jinja2, however there are some important differences to be aware of.